 PEGIDA has drawn large crowds in Germany to protest against what it calls the "Islamisation" of Europe, and small demonstrations have also taken place in Austria and Sweden.

-Police in the city of Newcastle, northeast England, said five men were arrested "for isolated incidents" but insisted both the PEGIDA march and the Newcastle Unites protest passed off smoothly.
+Police in the city of Newcastle, northeast England, said five men were arrested during the day's events but insisted these were isolated incidents, and said both the PEGIDA march and the Newcastle Unites protest passed off smoothly.

-Extra police had been deployed in the city, which was also hosting a Premier League football match between Newcastle United and Aston Villa, and there were some angry confrontations as officers kept the two protests apart.
+Extra police had been deployed in the city, which was also hosting a Premier League football match between Newcastle United and Aston Villa, and had kept the two sides apart.

-One steward said there was a brief scuffle involving members of far-right groups which temporarily damaged PEGIDA's PA system.
-Some people attending held up flags of the xenophobic National Front group.
+One steward said there was a brief scuffle involving members of far-right groups which temporarily damaged PEGIDA's PA system, but no wider disturbances.